EricZinda/Perplexity/backlog.md

             - We'd have to collect all the solutions

 Code cleanup:
+- SingleGroupGenerator assumes that, if it gets a new group with the same lineage, that there will be *more* records in it
+    - and furthermore that the records that we already returned are still there
+    - Neither is true anymore because the group handler can completely swap out one set of solutions for an arbitrary different set
 - Get rid of reordering
   - If you get rid of reordering, then you don't have to worry about unbound in most predications which is nice
   - But we need a way to optimize somehow, it really is slow